the-turing-way/the-turing-way/ways_of_working.md

 ## Commitments
 All The Turing Way team members commit to
 - making the implicit explicit by documenting their work
+- abiding by the Code of Conduct in all community platform and spaces where they represent _The Turing Way_
+- following thw contribution guideline and keep it up to date
 - dedicating time to update contribution guidelines and other core documents needed to facilitate collaboration
-- feed back on issues in open source software used throughout the Turing Way by opening an issue in those open source packages and trying to fix them (including documentation)
+- feed back on issues in open source software used throughout _The Turing Way_ by opening an issue in those open source packages and trying to fix them (including documentation)
+- Document and share any conversation from closed spaces (such as email, Slack or 1:1 meeting) in a GitHub issue that could be useful for the community or community members in enabling their work in _The Turing Way_